PRHLT/Docker-P2PaLA/README.md

 are required to be present in their respective folders if automatic region detection is to be performed.
 Alternatively the run.sh can be modified (before image compilation) to look for the models in the binded folder.

-2. Once the docker image is compiled their exists two ways of using it:
+2. Once the docker image is compiled/downloaded their exists two ways of using it:

 * Using the image to login and perform complex experimentation (train, decode)
 	```